Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Mathematical analysis of Monte-Carlo estimators of

 where we set for $p\in \{1,\dots,P\}$,

 This is a rather natural idea to reduce the variance contribution of each level, see Section~9.1 of~\cite{Giles}.
 However, the irregularity of the maximum function makes the analysis of the variance more delicate as if it were a smooth function.
-Giles and Goda~\cite{GiGo} give an analysis of the variance that require again the boundedness of any moments of $Y^p\phi(X)$, $p\in \{1,\dots,P\}$ (Assumption~1 of~\cite{GiGo}) and assumptions to control the probability that another component is close to the maximum (Assumptions~2 and~3 of~\cite{GiGo}).
-Here, our proof relies on a different argument and only requires a moment condition that quantifies in a different way the probability that two or more arguments in the maximum are close to the maximum.
-Details are in the Appendix (see Proposition~\ref{prop_antithetic}).
+Giles and Goda~\cite{GiGo} give an analysis of the variance that require the boundedness of any moments of $Y^p\phi(X)$, $p\in \{1,\dots,P\}$ (Assumption~1 of~\cite{GiGo}) and assumptions to control the probability that another component is close to the maximum (Assumptions~2 and~3 of~\cite{GiGo}).
+Here, our proof relies on a different argument.
+It only requires a moment condition that quantifies in a different way the probability that two or more arguments in the maximum are close to the maximum.
+The parameter $\eta \in (0,1]$ involved in this condition gives besides more flexibility to apply the MLMC method.
+Details are in the appendix (see Proposition~\ref{prop_antithetic}).

 \begin{remark} For the calculation of~\eqref{calc_risq} with a general function~$h$, the antithetic MLMC estimator is defined by

 In particular, it is possible to estimate by MLMC the value of~\eqref{calc_risq} for different functions~$h$ with the same simulations. \end{remark}